Navita-Singh/Intraday-US-Stock-Markets/Branching-strategy.md

 Once you finish development of that feature, create a pull request on GitHub to merge your changes into the master branch.

 # Pull Requests
-Each time a pull request is created to merge a branch into either master, it must be approved by at least one reviewer before it can be merged.
+Each time a pull request is created to merge a branch into master, it must be approved by at least one reviewer before it can be merged.

 # Creating a Pull Request
 Whenever you create a pull request, please request reviews from all other collaborators through GitHub.
 This will help ensure that someone reviews it as soon as possible.